eddennison/eddennison.github.io/_posts/2021-07-09-usererror.markdown

 The "professional" network is managed by the FiOS router.
 An Ethernet switch is connected to the router, and it provides wired connections for a Linux host (used to serve a hobby web site), a laser printer, the wired dock for my work computer, and a second media streaming device.

-The laser printer and the Linux host are both configured with static IP addresses, and the FiOS router is configured to forward ports 80 and 443, along with a nonstandard port for SSH traffic, to that device.
+The laser printer and the Linux host are both configured with static IP addresses.
+The FiOS router is configured to forward ports 80 and 443, along with a nonstandard port for SSH traffic, to the Linux host.
+This allows me to use it as a web server and to manage it remotely.
+(The printer's static address makes it easier to connect to it from a Chromebook.)

 The FiOS router is also configured to provide a second wireless network.
 This network is for "backup" in case of problems with the mesh network.